-2.7.2 Habitats Assessment
+2.7.2 Habitat Survey & Assessment

-As part of the preparation for this plan, a Habitats Assessment was carried out by a team of ecological consultants.
+As part of the preparation for this plan, a Habitat Survey and Assessment was carried out by a team of ecological consultants.
 This report is included as Appendix 2 of this Plan.
-The study mapped all habitats within the plan area, and also rated habitats based on their ecological merit and value as an ecological network.
+The study mapped all habitats within the plan area, and also rated habitats based on their ecological merit and value as an ecological network, identified green infrastructure and surveyed and evaluated hedgerows.